Characterising 4-tangles through a connectivity property: A proof of Kuratowski's Theorem via internal 4-connectedness

 \begin{lemma} If an excluded minor for the class of planar graphs is internally 4-connected, then it must be isomorphic to~$K_5$. \end{lemma} \begin{proof} Let $G$ be an excluded minor for planarity such that $G$ is internally 4-connected.
 Let $uv$ be an edge of~$G$.
 By \cref{cycleUV}, $O:=G-u-v$ is a cycle.

 We claim that $O$ has length at most four.
 Assume for a contradiction that $O$ has length at least five, and let $xy$ be an arbitrary edge on~$O$.
+Then the path $O-x-y$ has at least one internal vertex, and we let $w$ be an arbitrary such vertex.
 By \cref{cycleUV}, the graph $G-x-y$ is a cycle.
 Hence the internal vertex $w$ of the path $O-x-y$ is not adjacent to $u$ or~$v$.
 But then the graph obtained from $G$ by contracting an edge incident to the degree-two vertex~$w$ is not planar (as $G$ is not planar), contradicting that $G$ is an excluded minor for planarity.

 So assume that $O$ has length at most four.
 We apply \cref{cycleUV} to all edges of~$O$ in some linear order once around~$O$.
 If $O$ has length four, we find that the neighbours in~$G$ of $u$ and of~$v$ on~$O$ form two disjoint independent 2-sets in~$O$.
 But then $G$ is a $K_{3,3}$, contradicting that $G$ is internally 4-connected.
 Hence $O$ has length three, in which case we find that $G$ is a~$K_5$. \end{proof}